Maine Coon Vs Regular Cat Differences

 Tail Length | 12 – 18 inches | 10 – 11 inches |

-By comparison, the Maine Coon’s body type is closer to a cobby cat, meaning it has a thicker torso and limbs.
-Maine Coons also have a more rectangular appearance.
+Normal cats have tubular bodies with limbs of medium thickness, whereas the Maine Coon’s body type is closer to a cobby cat, meaning it has a thicker torso and limbs.
+They also have a more rectangular appearance.

 While regular cats are primarily made of soft, curved shapes, Maine Coons appear more angular, possibly due to their thicker limbs and torso.